bbauska/dom/README.md

 <h4>Syntax:</h4>
 <pre><code>var elements = document.getElementsByClassName("className");</code></pre>

-Example: In this example we are using the getElementsByClassName() method to get element by class name in javascript.
+<h4>Example: In this example we are using the getElementsByClassName() method to get element by class name in javascript.</h4>

 ```
 <!DOCTYPE html>